Guidelines for Visits by Members of the News Media

 Grambling State University welcomes members of the media to campus and University

 events.
-The Office of University Communications is available to assist members of
+The Office of Strategic Communications and Marketing (SCM) is available to

 For these guidelines: